-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 New business Attract and retain businesses that enhance the longer term viability of the Shire As Above Ongoing Tourism Implement and facilitate a tourism brand and strategy Staffing There is currently one full time and one part time employee employed in tourism.
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Tourism Implement and facilitate a tourism brand and strategy.
+Staffing needs There is currently two full time and one part time employee employed in tourism.
 Casual staff will be employed on an 'as needs' basis.
 This is sufficient to achieve the goals outlined in the Delivery Plan.
-Sufficient An annual volunteer recruitment program will need to be undertaken to ensure that the volunteer pool is sufficient for the out of hours operation of the facilities.
-Continuing twice a year Organisation & Career Development Further skills in volunteer management Up-skill in regional networking and partnerships.
-To provide for the ability to leverage of regional themes and establish regional leadership.
+An annual volunteer recruitment program will need to be undertaken to ensure that the volunteer pool is sufficient for the out of hours operation of the facilities.
+Organisation and career development Sufficient Continuing, once a year Further skills in volunteer management.
+Up-skill in regional networking and partnerships to provide opportunity for leverage on regional themes, and establish regional leadership